Linaro/website/_posts/current/blog/2020-05-07-linaro-engineering-highlights-april-2020-new-version-2.md

 This month the Linaro Consumer Group team released two blog posts highlighting work going on within the segment group and in coordination with our Member companies.

-{% include image.html path="/assets/images/content/LCG.png" class="small-inline left" alt="LCG.png" %}
+{% include image.html path="/assets/images/content/LCG.jpg" class="small-inline left" alt="LCG.jpg" %}

-The first blog discusses the current state of HiKey and HiKey960 boards and their usefulness as Android Open Source Project (AOSP) development boards.
+oid Open Source Project (AOSP) development boards.
 John Stultz talks about the current state of support and how these devices are useful, valued members of the Android development ecosystem.

 * [Update on HiKey/Hikey960 efforts in AOSP](https://www.linaro.org/blog/update-on-hikey-hikey960-efforts-in-aosp/)